jameswilson/jameswilson.github.io/_posts/2017-11-06-keyboard-shortcuts.md

 `^⇧SPACE` | Change keyboard language. 🇺🇸🇪🇸🇫🇷
 `⌥⌘V` | Paste from [Flycut](https://itunes.apple.com/us/app/flycut-clipboard-manager/id442160987?mt=12) clipboard manager.
 (Configured directly in app).

-## Word processing (standard macOS/OSX shortcuts):
+## Word processing shortcuts

+There are a number of standard system shortcuts to help with word processing tasks like moving the cursor around on the line and making text selections.

-Note these work in any word processing app, including Terminal, Notes, Mail, Evernote, Chrome, etc.
+These work in any word processor application including TextEdit, Mail, Notes, Evernote, Chrome, Terminal, etc. Developers that use Emacs will already be familiar with some of these.

 Shortcut | Description
 ----- | -----
 `^A` | Goto beginning of current line. (`⌥↑` sometimes also works).
 `^E` | Goto end of current line. (`⌥↓` sometimes also works).
 `^⇧A` | Select text from current position to beginning of line.
 `^⇧E` | Select text from current position to end of line.
 `⇧↑` | Select the line above.
 `⇧↓` | Select the line below.
 `⌥→/←` | Goto start/end of current word.
 (Doesn't work consistently in all applications).
 `⌥⇧→/←` | Select text from current position to start/end of current word.
 (Doesn't work consistently in all applications).